Tuesday, November 3, 2009

 Out front of the artisans house.

 We wanted to buy some of the goods that they had used in demonstration, and asked Christine if there would be a more private moment to conduct business.
 She told us that there are no private moments in Rwanda : )!
 Of course it is nothing to us to buy a basket for $2, or $5, and in fact we wanted to pay more for them, but as soon as the dollars came out of our pockets, there was a tangible tension in the room.
 It changed the dynamics of the whole situation in an instant.
 I could see that paying a huge sum for a basket would not benefit anyone, and would only cause trouble.
 It was one small reminder of how complicated things can get with money.
 I saw on this trip like I have never seen before how money alone cannot address a problem.
 Money is still sorely needed, and is often short, but alone it falls very short.
 It is fellowship, consistent presence and hands- on help that is SO invaluable.
-The Rwandan and ex-pats that work for FFH are so committed to helping their communities in this way, and it is inspiring.
-I want to look for more opportunities to do this at home.
-Writing a check is important, but so is mentorship and consistent relationship and leadership.

 Sara and a very generous artisan from Azizi Life.